Ramin-RX7/Shifty/docs/Principals/Builtins/primitive_types.md

 These two detemine whether a condition is met or not.
 Both of these elements can be directly used in the code but no trace of `Boolean` itself can be seen in the code.

 All conditions (e.g if-else, while) will implicitely be casted to Boolean elements.
-This happens via `bool` function mentioned above.
 This casting is possible to fail as some types might not implement casting to `Boolean`.